HeroBrine1st/spotify-dumper/README.md

   --no-playlists        Do not include playlists to dump

 Get client ID and secret at https://developer.spotify.com/dashboard/applications.
-Add http://localhost:30700/callback to Redirect URIs in settings of your application.
-Client ID and secret are required even with --keep because Spotify tokens are valid for only six hours or less, therefore requiring refreshing, which itself requires those tokens.
 ```
 P.s. run with ``--help`` for actual usage as above may be out of date.